 Medieval and Early Modern Era:

-Spread of Divination: Divination practices continued to evolve and spread during the medieval period and into the early modern era.
+Spread of Divination: Divination practices continued to evolve & spread during the medieval period into the early modern era.

 Modern Era:

-Divination also faces criticism and skepticism, with some viewing it as pseudoscience or harmful superstition, as well as devil or satan worshipping which are untrue.
-The handful of biblical verse warnings are grossly misunderstood as the evil in the tools themselves but more warn of the evil inside man that would yield the tool to misguide and decive you.
+Criticism and Skepticism: Divination also faces criticism and skepticism, with some viewing it as pseudoscience or harmful superstition, as well as devil or satan worshipping which are untrue.
+The handful of biblical verses warnings are grossly misunderstood as the evil in the tools themselves but do warn of the evil inside man that would yield the tool to misguide and deceive you.
+Many versus also specifically state that future is forbidden yet throughout the bible (old & new) there are sybils & prophets that do exactly that!
+History of Divination & The Bible.
 Trustworthy and Experienced guides are a must.
-Just as you wouldn't hire anyone with a hammer to fix your house, you shouldn't pay for any spiritual guide to offer your advice.
-This goes for all professionas, skills & trades.
-I will go into how to choose a guide.
+Just as you wouldn't hire anyone with a hammer to fix your house, you shouldn't pay for any spiritual guide to offer you advice.